matplotlib/matplotlib/doc/devel/coding_guide.rst

      To check out the original branch and stop rebasing, run "git rebase --abort".

-A number of commits could be cleanly applied to the tip of `upstream/master`,  however, git eventually hit a commit that had conflicts.
+A number of commits could be cleanly applied to the tip of `matplotlib/master`,  however, git eventually hits a commit that had conflicts.
 In this case in the file `lib/matplotlib/backends/backend_gtk3.py`.
 For more verbose information run ::